 Consider using a memorized barre, changing some of the exercises about every two months.
 This gives the students a chance to concentrate more on the details of technique and artistry (see “Why ‘Changing It Up’ May Not Always Be Best”).
 It eliminates the choreographic teaching time between exercises, as simple reminders are all that is needed once the routine of the barre is learned.
 This can also give you, the teacher, a bit more time for teaching technical and artistic improvements.

 Zero in on one main idea to improve in each lesson rather than trying to correct everything.
 This will result in more concentrated learning and longer retention.
 In this way, the improvement for that class is applied to each exercise and each center enchaînement.
 This teaches the students to apply technical and artistic principles to all the ballet movements, not just one or two.

 It takes about twelve weeks for each new learning to become a somewhat permanent habit (see “The Twelve Week Rule”).
 It also takes that long for mistakes to become habits.
 That means you don’t have to correct every mistake in every class.
 Choose a few at a time to work on.

 Finish on a Fun Note!

 Each class should also include something just for fun; something the children like doing and are not corrected on.
 You might try asking one of the students to create an exercise or enchaînement for the class to try at the next lesson.
 Put this near the end of the class so they go home happy!

 - Why “Changing It Up” May Not Always Be Best

 - Planning Your Intermediate Pointe Class

 *Depending on your yearly program of instruction, the last two months might be devoted to a warm-up at the barre, and then recital preparation.
-New work would be kept to a minimum and artistry and staging would be emphasized, along with the choreography for performance.
+New work would need to be kept at a minimum and artistry and staging would be emphasized, along with the choreography for performance.